1Password/gitlab/README.md

 The templates used can be found in the `embed` directory in the same CLI directory.

+When you bump dependency versions — specifically, the client-go package — be sure to run `mise generate` to pull in the latest changes to the package.

 ## Special Thanks

 Huge special thanks to the [mockgen] and [ifacemaker] project for making